 This is an upgraded version of my Octo-box iris box.
 This version now uses screws instead of 3D printed holes and pins, making printing and assembly much more straightforward.
-Using screws has also allowed me to improve the mechanism, such that it produces a smooth octagonal aperture when fully opened.
+Using screws also allowed me to improve the mechanism, such that it produces a smooth octagonal aperture when fully opened.
 To open the box, you push the cutaway handles in an anti-clockwise direction.
 No supports are required for the parts.

 I have made many of these boxes as unique gifts in many different variations and sizes as shown in the pictures.
 I also have many more Iris box designs which you can find on my profile page including an improved version of this design 'Octo-Iris Box'.

 There are two versions of the iris parts.
 The basic versions are plain flat parts while the others are embossed decorated versions (used on the larger examples) and are designated with '(dec)' at the end.
 There is also a shortened version of the container 'Short Container' (used on the smaller examples), which reduces the height of the box from about 80mm to 40mm.